IMF urges aid for Italy, Spain but Rome baulking

 However, a senior euro zone source involved in high-level negotiations on the debt crisis said Madrid might be asked to reform its pensions system and break the link with inflation, which economists say is an unsustainable fiscal burden.

 "Technical preparations are being made.
-Germany and Spain still have dilemmas but we need to move on and stabilize the euro zone," the source said.
+Germany and Spain still have dilemmas but we need to move on and stabilise the euro zone," the source said.

 Conservative Prime Minister Mariano Rajoy has said pensions are the last thing he would touch, but his government has held off until next month a final decision on whether to pay an inflation catch-up of some 3 percent due in January.